Rifat1493/Sense-Stock/README.md

 For upc-vm setup: Cronjob command to run the `stock_raw_to_hdfs` at 23:00.

     0 23 * * * /home/bdm/sense-stock/run_persistent_landing.sh
+CroCronjob command to run the `extract_news.py` at 3 hours interval to extract news from the news api.

+    0 */3 * * * /usr/bin/python3 /home/bdm/proj/extract_news.py

 ### Instructions to Benchmark different file formats on HDFS
 Usage is explained in the file `stock_test_hdfs_formats.py`.
 Examples are also given.